brainglobe/brainglobe-napari-io/README.md

 ## Contributing

 Contributions are very welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+Please also see the [contributing guide](https://github.com/brainglobe/.github/blob/main/CONTRIBUTING.md).

 ## License